measty/tiatoolbox/docs/visualization/efficient-viewer-assessment.md

   modification time alone.
 Successful immutable manifests, feature details, and tiles support conditional ETags; temporary `building` responses are not cached as immutable content.
-- Polygon tiles have hard feature, vertex, and compressed-byte budgets.
-Dense requests degrade predictably from polygon to centroid to aggregate rather than returning an unbounded payload.
-Aggregate vector tiles and label/data tiles also enforce terminal compressed-byte limits.
+- The automatic path uses one immutable geometry family per store and source zoom.
+For the supplied max-zoom-9 slide this is aggregate z0-z3, centroid z4-z6, and polygon z7-z9; tile density, style fields, and filters cannot turn individual tiles into a different family.
+- Pathology-calibrated operating targets are 32,000 centroid features and 256 KiB compressed.
+Larger absolute feature, vertex, and byte limits remain as safety stops.
+Exceeding one produces an explicit error instead of silently degrading a single tile and creating a misleading patchwork; the HTTP API reports this as a non-retryable 422 response.
 - Ready low-zoom categorical filters use the persisted LOD index.
 Unsupported overview filters fail fast instead of falling back to a whole-store scan.
 - MVTs carry compact numeric feature IDs and only requested style properties.
   Exact geometry, canonical annotation key, and complete properties are fetched after selection.
 Aggregate overview cells intentionally have no authoritative annotation ID and cannot be selected as if they were cells.
-- Tile construction is protected by single-flight work coalescing plus bounded memory and persistent caches.
+- Tile construction is protected by single-flight work coalescing, at most one active cold builders per annotation source, and bounded memory/persistent caches.
 The browser caps annotation requests at 16 and aborts superseded requests where possible; already-running Flask work is not cooperatively cancellable.
 - The browser renderer is behind a small adapter.
 Canvas and WebGL consume the same coordinates, manifests, tile URLs, style state, and inspection API; the backend does not know which renderer is active.